Cancer

 What is cancer?

-Cancer is a disease of the cells.
-It happens when abnormal cells in a specific part of the body grow and reproduce in an uncontrolled way.
-These cancer cells can invade and destroy surrounding healthy tissue, including organs.
+Cancer happens when the body’s cells grow and multiply in an uncontrolled way.
+These cancer cells can form tumours (lumps of tissue).
+They may also invade and destroy surrounding healthy tissue.

-Sometimes cells that are growing abnormally do not spread.
-These cells are called ‘benign’, or not dangerous.
-If the cells spread or are capable of spreading to surrounding areas or to other parts of the body, they are called ‘malignant’ or cancer.
-The process of cancer spreading to other distant parts of the body is called ‘metastasis’.
+Some cells spread, or are capable of spreading, to surrounding areas or to other parts of the body.
+These cancers are called ‘malignant’.
+When cancer spreads to other parts of your body, it is called ‘metastasis’.

 - breast cancer